isabella232/mailpenny/README.md

 Mailman
 =======

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the entire codebase for the Mailman app.
+Mailman uses [Mailgun](http://mailgun.com) to send/recieve email, and [Coinbase](http://coinbase.com) to store bitcoin.

 ## Setup